 Weber’s electrodynamics and Ampère’s force between current elements are presented and compared with classical electromagnetism (Maxwell’s equations and Lorentz’s force law).
 The origins of the magnetic force and the different meanings of the velocity which appears in this law are discussed.
 The “field” concept is analyzed deeply.

-Other topics presented in this work: the gravitational paradox, the universe with and without expansion, the finite and infinite universe, problems with the big bang theory, the history of the temperature of the cosmic microwave radiation, the cosmological points of view of Edwin Hubble, and Schrödinger’s work on Mach’s principle.
+Other topics presented in this work: the gravitational paradox, the universe with and without expansion, the finite and infinite universe, problems with big bang model, the history of the temperature of the cosmic microwave radiation, the cosmological points of view of Edwin Hubble, and Schrödinger’s work on Mach’s principle.

 Two chapters of this book examine reasons why Einstein’s special and general theories of relativity deserve serious questions.